SydneyMW/171Project/README.md

 ...

 ## Conclusion
-...
+From our results, we see that we can predict with high accuracy whether an image on a website  with the same independent features is an advertisement or not with the models we created with UC Irvine’s Internet Advertisements dataset.
+We believe our models could be useful in identifying advertisements in websites for ad blocking or search engine results.
+Because the Internet undergoes many changes, our model’s accuracy could be much worse when trying to predict on more recent data since the dataset we trained with is from 1998.
+Therefore, we could train our model with more recent data for further optimization of our classifying model.

 ## Collaboration

 **Giulio:** code for SVM classification, improved Neural Network training curve plots, code for exploratory histogram plot, wrote 1st version of the README

-**Sarah:** wrote about scaling, logistic reg model, and neural net model for milestone, wrote about model 1, 2, and 3 in methods
+**Sarah:** wrote about scaling, logistic reg model, and neural net model for milestone, wrote about model 1, 2, and 3 in methods, wrote part of conclusion

 **Liudmila:**